 The prognosis for dogs showing signs of hypoglycemia is good if they are treated quickly.
 Dogs in liver failure and those with bleeding disorders have a poor prognosis.

 Treatment usually involves inducing vomiting (if ingestion is recent), and hospitalization on IV fluids and dextrose supplementation for anywhere from 12-48 hours.
 Depending on the amount ingested, other therapies such as liver protectants may be recommended.

 Xylitol Poisoning is Preventable

 Households with dogs are better off avoiding products that contain xylitol.
-Be aware that some products containing xylitol don’t always list it as an ingredient: some products may just say “sugar-alcohol”, which can refer to sorbitol or mannitol.
-These latter sugar-alcohols are not toxic to dogs.
-The safest thing to do is to keep all sugar-free foods, and all foods that say they contain xylitol or “sugar-alcohol”, safely out of reach of your dog’s prying nose.
+The safest thing to do is to keep all sugar-free foods and all foods that say they contain xylitol or “sugar-alcohol”, safely out of reach of your dog’s prying nose.